-- of land situated on the south side of Northwest 48th Street (Hilton Road), midway between the Florida Turnpike and Powerline Road; an unincorporated area of Broward County.
-As sited, the RRF would lie within an area already used for the disposal of solid waste, and within the main industrial corridor designated by the Broward County Land Use Plan. - Management, Inc., and is bounded on the south and west by lands currently used by Waste Management for solid waste disposal.
+- 2. The site for the proposed RRF is a 25-acre parcel of land situated on the south side of Northwest 48th Street (Hilton Road), midway between the Florida Turnpike and Powerline Road; an unincorporated area of Broward County.
+As sited, the RRF would lie within an area already used for the disposal of solid waste, and within the main industrial corridor designated by the Broward County Land Use Plan. - 3.
+The site is owned by the Applicants' vendor, Waste Management, Inc., and is bounded on the south and west by lands currently used by Waste Management for solid waste disposal.
 The lands abutting the site's east boundary, as well as lands south of the existing southerly landfill, are approved for expansion of Waste Management's landfill operation.
 On the south side of Hilton Road, between the Florida Turnpike and Powerline Road, are welding shops, engine repair shops, and automobile salvage yards.
 Located north of Hilton Road is an industrial zoned area which includes an asphalt batching plant and other industrial uses.